dan-wiki/dan-wiki.github.io/_posts/2014-08-10-Goat-Cheese-Stuffed-Chicken-Breast.md

   Heat the oven to 350°F. Heat the oil in a heavy 10-inch nonstick skillet over medium-high heat.
 When the oil is very hot, carefully add two of the breasts to the pan and cook until golden brown, about 3 minutes per side.
 If the oil seems to get too hot, reduce the heat to medium.
 Transfer the breasts to a baking sheet.
 Repeat with the other two breasts.

   Bake until the chicken and filling reach 165°F on an instant-read thermometer, about 15 minutes.
 Serve immediately.

-  ##### Make Ahead Tips

-  The filling can be made a day ahead and refrigerated, covered
-- [Goat Cheese and Spinach Stuffed Chicken Breast](http://www.finecooking.com/recipes/spinach-goat-cheese-stuffed-chicken-breasts.aspx) - needs to be modified for keto
-- Cream Cheese and Spinach Stuffed Chicken Breast